 The type of work you plan to use your lab for will have at least as much (if not more) weight in your decision between a bi-plane and a single-plane cath lab as any other difference we'll discuss here.
 Bi-plane and single-plane cath labs are designed with certain specialties in mind.
 If your facility is planning for a dedicated neuro or EP lab, for example, you'd be best served by a bi-plane system.
 And if other study types come into that room on occasion, you can adjust settings to use only one of your system's C-arms.

 With a second C-arm and the cabinets of electronics required to run it, anyone would guess that a bi-plane system has a larger footprint than a single-plane system, but many don't realize how much bigger.
 Take for instance the GE Innova series: GE recommends a space almost 200 square feet larger for bi-plane!
+There are, however, exceptions in this area.
+The Philips FD20/20 fits in a space only slightly larger than its single-plane counterpart, the FD20.

 If the work you're planning to do calls for bi-plane technology, don’t get scared by these dimensions.
 Experienced installers can do a lot to get either version of a system into more conservative spaces, but be aware that you might need more room than you think.